Comparison of the 10 Best Encoding Software – Everything You Need to Know in 2022

 OBS Studio is a free and open-source option that’s excellent for beginning live streamers.
 It’s expandable with various plugins and has a robust community for support and questions.
 It is supported on Mac, Windows, and Linux PCs.

 Formerly known as Open Broadcaster Studio, it is an open-source platform with encoding capabilities.
-This software encoder and comparison are based on the latest OBS Studio Version 272.4, released March 29, 2022, for free download.
-This professional video streaming and broadcasting software are available for macOS 10.13 or newer, Windows 8.1, 10, and 11 operating systems.
+This software encoder and comparison are based on the latest OBS Studio Version 272.4.
+This professional video streaming and broadcasting software is available for macOS 10.13 or newer, and Windows 8.1, 10, and 11 operating systems.
 For the Linux version, FFmpeg is required.

 Basic Functionality: